tiagojsag/playbook/feedback-loops/Ongoing Feedback/giving_feedback.md

 ```

 Try to focus on easier topics and successes that are likely to get the biggest positive returns in a reasonable time frame.

 ***

-### When to Give Feedback?

-- During handovers
-- when you see good work!
-- when you recognise an opportunity for improvement of a skill (see above)
-- at the end of a sprint
-- ...

-***